snetbl/potatoes/README.md

 Next, the evaluation runs have to be configured.
-Since there are lots of configuration parameters, it doesn't make sense to enter them as function arguments, so there is a function template that contains a default configuration setting which can easily be changed by changing this code of this function.
+Since there are lots of configuration parameters, it doesn't make sense to enter them as function arguments, so there is a function template that contains a default configuration setting which can easily be changed by changing the code of this function.
 The function is located in the run module and is called "conf_cmp_potatoes_f()".
 It will be called by the other functions below right after they start.